SitecorePowerShell/Book/working_with_sitecore_items.md

 (Get-Item master:/content/home).Image = Get-Item 'master:\media library\logo'
 ```

 Easy enough, isn't it?
-Let us (the Sitecore PowerShell Extensions) detect the field type for you and worry about what to call!
-Now let's assign a content item to GeneralLink and Link fields… just like you expected.
+Let SPE detect the field type for you and worry about what to call!
+Now let's assign a content item to *GeneralLink*.

 **Example:** The following assigns a content item to a *GeneralLink* field.